EXPLAINER: Killer drones vie for supremacy over Ukraine

 And while its range is about 1,000 kilometers (621 miles), drone expert Samuel Bendett with the CNA think tank, said the Shahed is being used in Ukraine at much shorter ranges.
 That's because its GPS guidance system — which is vulnerable to jamming — isn't very robust.

 Shaheds are known to have been controlled via radio under the Iranians.
-Whether Russia is capable of doing the same in the Ukrainian theater is unclear.
+Whether Russia is capable of doing the same in Ukraine is unclear.

-Because they are cheap and plentiful, Russia is able to flood Ukraine with Shaheds without risking the lives of pilots or putting sophisticated aircraft at risk.
+Because they are cheap and plentiful, Russia has increasingly used Shaheds over Ukraine.
+Their use allows Russia to avoid putting sophisticated aircraft and pilots at risk and save its limited stock of expensive long-range precision missiles.

 In Monday's attack on the Ukrainian capital of Kyiv, the city's mayor, Vitali Klitschko, said 28 drones made up waves of successive attacks.
 Fired from a truck launcher in rapid succession, the drones can fly low and slow, better able to avoid radar detection.